ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 	* We currently have meetups in SF, NYC, and Boston, hopefully more coming soon!
 * Writing `documentation`_ about documentation
 	* A growing resource of information about writing docs
-* Writing blog posts and `presentations`_ about documentation
+* Writing `presentations`_ about documentation
-	* The end goal being stock presentations that people can use or edit themselves
+	* The end goal being a set of presentations that people can use to promote documentation at meetups and conferences
 * An unreleased project called Grok the Docs
 	* The idea here is to improve documentation through data.